 Response: Undisputed as to the incidence of the guilty plea.
 Disputed as to materiality.
 Voter fraud in Montana is exceptionally rare, see McCool Rep. ¶¶ 106-08, and this example has nothing to do with ballot collection, voter identification, election day registration, or any issues implicated by the challenged laws.
-Voter fraud is more common in states that ban ballot collection than those that allow ballot collection.
-Id. ¶ 111 elections and the report is from 2005.
-Disputed as speculative.
+No fraud was identified in Montana's 2020 post-election audit, see McCool Rep. ¶ 106, and the Secretary has not identified any evidence in connection with ballot collection.
+McCool Rep. ¶ 111.
+More voter fraud exists in states that ban ballot assistance than in those that permit ballot assistance.
+Id.